theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/introduction/installation.md

 ![Xtract for Alteryx Installation](/img/content/xfa/xfa_install.png){:class="img-responsive"}

+{: .box-note }
+**Note:** During the setup you need to specify the installation directory for Xtract for Alteryx and also the installation directory of Alteryx.
+If you have multiple instances of Alteryx installed, choose the instance on which you want to use Xtract for Alteryx.

 After installation of Xtract for Alteryx the setup creates the following entries and extensions in the Alteryx installation directory:
 - `Alteryx\Settings\AdditionalPlugins\XtractForAlteryx.ini`
 - `Alteryx\bin\RuntimeData\icons\categories\XtractForAlteryx.png`